Terms and conditions

 Access to personal data

-For the purpose of the UK Data Protection Act 1998, the ‘Data Controller’ for the processing of data collected by this site is the NRCSE, and the point of contact for subject access requests is Pascale Vassie.
+For the purpose of the GDPR, the ‘Data Controller’ for the processing of data collected by this site is the NRCSE, and the point of contact for subject access requests is Pascale Vassie.

 At the NRCSE, we are committed to protecting your privacy.
 You can travel through most of our site without giving us any information about yourself.
 But sometimes we do need information to provide services that you request, and this statement of privacy explains data collection and use in those situations.